 Regardless of whether Harry Kane has had a hair transplant, his hair looks in much better shape these days.
 If your hair loss isn’t bothering you enough to seek help, a simple restyle with a good hairdresser can make all the difference.

 But if you’re worried or upset about your hair loss, it can help to talk through your options.
 Not all hair loss patients need FUE restoration or strip surgery.
-In some cases, medication like Finasteride or Dutasteride will be enough to restore your hair — especially if you address it early enough.
+In some cases, medications like Finasteride or Dutasteride will be enough to restore your hair — especially if you address it early enough.

 At the Wimpole Clinic, we offer a free consultation so you can discuss your options.
 We’ve given Arsenal footballer Rob Holding a transformative hair transplant that’s improved his mental health as well as his hairline:

-Following the procedure, Rob said, “I struggled so much with my hair and self-confidence.
+“I struggled so much with my hair and self-confidence.
 I have had so many messages about where I had my procedure.
 The Wimpole Clinic in London treated me so well and I am so happy with the results.

-“I’ve had so many messages from other people affected by [similar] mental health issues and self confidence issues, I couldn’t recommend this place enough!”
+“I’ve had so many messages from other people affected by [similar] mental health issues and self-confidence issues, I couldn’t recommend this place enough!”

 Want to find out which other famous faces and footballers have had hair transplants?
 Take a look at our series: